-Have you ever wondered about fresh herbs vs dry herbs?
+Have you ever wondered about fresh vs dry herbs?
 Both styles are common in grocery stores and can be ordered online.
 You can often even find fresh and dried versions of the same type of herb.

 So, which type is better?
 Dried herbs obviously last longer, but this isn’t the only difference, or no one would ever buy fresh herbs.